jguffey/enterprise-stack/README.md

   - [x] Need a [DNS service](https://medium.com/@juan_cortes/local-domains-through-nginx-proxy-and-docker-13d97ee8c010)
   - [x] Need to set up CORS
 - [x] Set up a development docker-compose script that auto-restarts on save
-- [ ] Consider switching to Django from flask!
+- [x] Consider switching to Django from flask!
+- [ ] Set up secrets, use ENV or something so developers can avoid secrets in repo and store their own
+- [ ] Start work on deployment.
+  - [ ] Determine deployment strategy
+  - [ ] use the docker-containers to deploy containers to production, or:
+  - [ ] replicate the structure in an AWS environment
 - [ ] Basic User / AUTH support
 - [ ] Add user groups / permissions, ACLs
-- [ ] Set up secrets, use ENV or something so developers can avoid secrets in repo and store their own
-- [ ] Start work on deployment to AWS.

 # Issues